-CAUSE SOLUTION Steel body screws become magnetized by magnetic Remove build-up of metal shavings in socket so that socket insert, metal shavings attach to screw and spin metal chips will come off the panel and adhere to the onto panel. socket when screw gun is withdrawn.
+CAUSE SOLUTION Steel body screws become magnetized by magnetic socket insert, metal shavings attach to screw and spin onto panel.
+Remove build-up of metal shavings in socket so that metal chips will come off the panel and adhere to the socket when screw gun is withdrawn.
 The act of installing screws causes metal shavings to lay Blow off loose shavings or use soft cloth to gently wipe on surrounding panel surface. off shavings from panel surface.
-SCREW SHAVINGS -L
+SCREW SHAVINGS